 We will be awarding children for their reading during assemblies after Christmas.
 Keep an eye out for more information about this!

-This year we have introduced a new phonics scheme, Optima Phonics.
+We use a phonics scheme called Optima Phonics.
 The programme is taught in two sections allowing the children to learn skills and then apply them.
 During the first part, the children spend ten minutes focusing on phonics skills such as synthesis, segmentation, letter sounds and combinations and sight vocabulary.
 After this, the children then spend seven minutes as a whole class sharing a book with their teacher which gives them a chance to apply the skills they have been learning.
 The programme is fast paced, engaging and the children have shown that they have really enjoyed learning phonics this way.

 To help our children continuously improve their grammar, Abbey Meadows has introduced a daily grammar (Grammar Hammer) session every morning for 10 minutes.
 Year 2 & 6 are completing an extra session of Grammar Hammer in the afternoon.
 Grammar Hammer provides children with the skills needed to improve their writing and knowing the technical terms and language of words and phrases used in their writing.

 At Abbey Meadows, spelling is taught in 15 minute daily slots through years 1-6.
 We believe that learning spelling leads to confident writers and readers.
 During these daily sessions children are taught words with different prefixes/suffixes, silent letters and words with different letter combinations.
 Once taught and practiced, children are encouraged to use the rules and patterns when writing.